Dances with Sea Monkeys: The Highly Unlikely Life and Times of Harold Von Braunhut.

 Sea Monkeys weren’t his only success.
 He was also behind X-Ray Specs, a pair of plastic spectacles which enabled the wearer to see through skin to the bones below, and see through women’s outer garments but, curiously, not through their underwear.
 This was achieved (and when I say achieved, I of course mean not achieved in the slightest) by sandwiching a red-dyed feather between two bits of cardboard with hypnotic whirls printed on them.
 A hole pierced the cardboard, forcing the wearer to see the world through the filaments of the feather.
 When you held your hand in front of a strong lightbulb, it blurred the outer edges of the image.
 Nice one.
 Crazy Crabs were another of his – also known as hermit crabs.
 The kind of crabs you could find in a rock-pool yourself, and which would cost you not $1.
 He also traded in Invisible Goldfish, which were guaranteed to remain permanently invisible, by dint of not actually existing at all.
 These were, again, a dollar apiece.
 Invisible Miniature Sharks or – as a terrestrial spin-off – Invisible Pack of Wolves – may have been considered better value for money.
 Even though this increased range would have meant that the manufacturer would have had to re-tool his Invisible Factory Machines in his Invisible Factory, it is unlikely that that this would have made much of an impact on the production costs.

 Von Braunhut was a man of contradictions and unexpected qualities.
 In addition to his physically harmless yet soul destroying product range, another of his inventions was the Kiyoga Agent M5, a sprung loaded cudgel like implement, supposedly the size of a pen.
 I imagine it was quite a big pen, otherwise you’re not going to get much cudgelling done.
 Perhaps most bizarrely (though he gives himself a lot of competition), Von Braunhut was Jewish, and yet was repeatedly linked to white supremacist organisations such as the infamous Ku Klux Klan and the Aryan Nation.
-In addition to his alleged enthusiasm for racism, he also raced motorbikes under the name of “The Green Hornet”, and managed a circus act which involved a man diving 40ft into a pool of water 1ft deep.
+He also raced motorbikes under the name of “The Green Hornet”, and managed a circus act which involved a man diving 40ft into a pool of water 1ft deep.
 It is not recorded whether the pool contained fresh water, or brine.

 Harold Von Braunhut died in 2003, aged 77.
-The circumstances of his death are unclear, but seem to have involved a fall from a ladder.
+The circumstances of his death are unclear, but seem to have involved a fall from a ladder, which may or may not have been visible.

 Sea (Monkey) World.